Hey food enthusiasts! Today, I’ve got a delightful recipe that solves the leftover mashed potatoes dilemma and delivers a mouthwatering treat.

 Ingredients

-• 1 cup (120g) 1 cup (120g) garbanzo bean flour (whole wheat flour or brown rice flour can be used as alternatives)
+- 1 cup (120g) whole wheat flour, or brown rice flour can be used as gluten-free alternative

 Instructions

-• In a large bowl, mash the cooled potatoes until they are smooth and lump-free.
-Then, add the flour (or whole wheat flour or brown rice flour, if preferred), shredded garlic, and salt.
+- In a large bowl, mash the cooled potatoes until they are smooth and lump-free.
+Then, add the flour, shredded garlic, black pepper, onion powder, and salt.
 Mix everything thoroughly to form a dough.
+If the dough feels too dry, add a teaspoon of water or plant-based milk at a time.
 Once the dough is prepared, allow it to cool in the refrigerator for about 15 minutes.
 This cooling step will make it easier to handle when shaping the patties.
+The dough should feel firm yet pliable.

-• Preheat a medium-sized pan with oil.
-Add the onions, cover the pan, and cook on low-medium heat for 5 minutes, stirring occasionally.
-Uncover the pan, add the mushrooms, and sauté on high heat for 5 minutes, constantly stirring.
+- Preheat a medium-sized pan with oil.
+Add the onion, cover the pan, and cook on low-medium heat for 5 minutes, stirring occasionally.
+Uncover the pan, add the mushrooms, fresh dill or parsley, smoked paprika, and sauté on high heat for 5 minutes, constantly stirring.
+The mushroom mixture should be soft but not watery, drain extra juice if present.

 Nutrition